CNN reporter confronted during Minnesota protests in heated on-air interview: ‘Get away from here’

 As the video of Sidner’s interaction with the man continued to circulate on Twitter, she responded with a defense of her work.

 “I’m not going anywhere,” she tweeted.
-“I love Minneapolis, it’s surrounding suburbs including #BrooklynCenter, and its people.
+“I love Minneapolis, [its] surrounding suburbs including #BrooklynCenter, and [its] people.
 I get that people are mad.
 It’s normal.
 I take no offense.
 Emotions are understandably high.”